Optics (TV series): Reception

 The Sydney Morning Herald stated that the show is "Delightfully cynical (it’s about PR, after all), with swipes at just about everyone (the intergenerational sparring apparently inspired by Owen and Zerbst's experiences working with Firth), the series is also a dig at "glass cliffing"; as opposed to the glass ceiling, a glass cliff is when women are promoted only when a company is in trouble and needs good optics." and rated the series four stars out of a possible five star ranking.

-The Guardian rated the series four stars out of a possible five star ranking, stating that "It makes for a fast-paced, intelligent show that reveals the duplicitous underbelly of public relations in Australia and the way diversity often plays out in the corporate world: as lip service only.
+The Guardian rated the series four out of five stars, stating that "it makes for a fast-paced, intelligent show that reveals the duplicitous underbelly of public relations in Australia and the way diversity often plays out in the corporate world: as lip service only.
 Some of the scenarios and characters border on caricature – but when modern life is becoming increasingly cartoonish, maybe that’s not a problem."

 Screen Hub gave the series a three out of five star ranking while stating "Optics feels like two warring comedy concepts doing battle, at the occasional expense of laughter."

 Writing on The Conversation, Edith Jennifer Hill, an associate lecturer of learning & teaching innovation at Flinders University stated that "The show expertly balances humour with quick-wit, social media vernacular, and a level of marketing wordsmithing that make you question if the news has ever told you a true story."